 - Pre-1991.
 Three 10,000-gallon gasoline UFSTs from a former Gulf service station occupancy were removed prior to 1991 (there is no available documentation regarding the removals). - 1991.
 A waste oil sump was removed.
-Limited overexcavation was conducted, and there was no evidence of residual soil contamination, with the exception of 360 milligrams per kilogram (mg/kg) of petroleum oil & grease (Mittelhauser Corporation, 1991b). - 1996.
+Limited over-excavation was conducted, and there was no evidence of residual soil contamination, with the exception of 360 milligrams per kilogram (mg/kg) of petroleum oil & grease (Mittelhauser Corporation, 1991b). - 1996.
 A 350-gallon waste oil UFST was removed.
 Elevated levels of diesel and oil & grease were detected in confirmation soil samples.
-Subsequent overexcavation was conducted, and there was no evidence of residual soil contamination (All Environmental, Inc., 1997a). - January 1997.
+Subsequent over-excavation was conducted, and there was no evidence of residual soil contamination (All Environmental, Inc., 1997a). - January 1997.
 In accordance with a request by ACEH, a subsurface investigation was conducted (All Environmental, Inc., 1997b).
 Six exploratory boreholes were advanced to a maximum depth of 20 feet, and soil samples were collected. - August 1997.
 Additional site characterization was conducted.
 This included sampling of three boreholes, installation of four groundwater monitoring wells, and the initial groundwater sampling event. - February 2001.
 Four additional groundwater monitoring wells were installed.
 Maximum historical soil concentrations were detected in well MW-5 in the northeastern corner of the subject property: 11,700 mg/kg of gasoline and 25.6 mg/kg of benzene (AEC, 2001b). - October 2001.
 Short-term (less than 1-day duration) groundwater and vapor extraction from five wells was conducted over 4 days (AEC, 2001e) (referred to by that consultant as "Hi-Vac" process). - 2003.
 A sensitive receptor and vicinity water well survey was conducted. - April 2004.
 Additional site characterization was conducted, including: advancing and sampling of 12 exploratory boreholes; analysis of 64 soil and 12 grab-groundwater sample results; and further evaluation of site hydrogeology and contaminant extent and magnitude. - June 2004 to present.
 Quarterly groundwater monitoring. - May to June 2007.
 Additional site characterization and interim remedial action evaluation.
 This included eight exploratory boreholes; analysis of 8 soil-gas, 18 soil, and 8 grab-groundwater samples; and a 6-hour SVE pilot test.

-■ September 2007.
-A workplan for installation and operation of a full SVE system was submitted to ACEH on September 28, 2007.
-ACEH has requested submittal of a SVE System Start-Up Report by March 10, 2008.
+- September 2007.
+A workplan for installation and operation of a full SVE system was submitted to ACEH on September 28, 2007. - October 2007.
+ACEH has requested submittal of a SVE System Start-Up Report by March 10, 2008. - February 2008.
+At the request of the property owner, ACEH agreed to a delay of the implementation of SVE remediation due to the property owner's personal and financial situation.
+ACEH has requested to be kept apprised of the situation every 6 months

-To date, a total of 37 groundwater monitoring events have been conducted at the site.
+To date, a total of 41 groundwater monitoring events have been conducted at the site.